eosnetworkfoundation/eos-evm-contract/product/block_mapping.md

 ##### Making Forking Logic Work
 We will be using the built-in forking handling of Silkworm to handle the EVM forking, but we still need to determine when a fork has occurred and determine how many empty blocks to create to fill the reverted gap.

 To determine that a fork has occurred we keep the last block that we received from the block receiver and determine see if it is the previous of the block we are currently operating on.
-If the block  does not link, then we roll back the entirety of the chain from the last LIB to now and replay from the last LIB+1.
+If the block  does not link, then we roll back the entirety of the chain from the block whose timestamp is after the fork to now and replay from that block.

 Because we will now have a gap in the block numbering as the forked block will be at a different time but link to a predecessor.